Health Awareness

 Exploring GI Effects: How to Tell If You Have GI Issues

 Have you been struggling with symptoms like nausea, bloating, or constipation?
 These are common indicators of gastrointestinal (GI) issues.
 While you may think that gastrointestinal issues only impact your digestive system, they can have consequences on your overall well-being if left untreated.
-GI issues can lead to everything from weight loss to fatigue to brain…
+GI issues can lead to everything from medical weight loss programs to fatigue…

 What Do Food Expiration Dates Actually Mean, and Should You Trust Them?